 Drag a fork through the flesh of the spaghetti squash to make “noodles.”
 Serve with your favorite pasta sauce and toppings!

 - Cutting a spaghetti squash in half can be tricky!
 Make sure to use a sharp knife.
 (With a dull knife, you’re more likely to have to press a lot harder and run the risk of it slipping and cutting you.)
 If a sharp knife isn’t cutting it (pun fully intended), poke holes in the skin like you were drawing a dotted line where you want to cut the squash.
-Microwave the spaghetti squash for about five minutes and then let it cool so it’s not too hot to the touch.
+Microwave the spaghetti squash for about five minutes.
+Let it cool so it’s not too hot to the touch.
 Slice the squash in half along the dotted line.

-- This spaghetti squash is absolutely delicious with my Whole30 chicken alfredo, and I love it smothered in marinara sauce, lots of mozzarella cheese, and basil, then cooked under the broiler until bubbly.
+- This spaghetti squash is absolutely delicious with my Whole30 chicken alfredo.
+I also love it smothered in marinara sauce, lots of mozzarella cheese, and basil.
+Then cook it under the broiler until bubbly.

 More Easy Instant Pot Recipes